-(a) Unless the court otherwise orders, a budget must be in the form of Precedent H annexed to this Practice Direction.
+4. (a) Unless the court otherwise orders, a budget must be in the form of Precedent H annexed to this Practice Direction.
 It must be in landscape format with an easily legible typeface.
-In substantial cases, the court may direct that budgets be limited initially to part only of the proceedings and subsequently extended to cover the whole proceedings.
-A budget must be dated and verified by a statement of truth signed by a senior legal representative of the party.

-(c) In cases where a party’s budgeted costs do not exceed £25,000 or the value of the claim as stated on the claim form is less than £50,000, the parties must only use the first page of Precedent H .
+(b) In cases where a party’s total costs (incurred and estimated) do not exceed £25,000 or the value of the claim as stated on the claim form is less than £50,000, the parties must only use the first page of Precedent H.

 (The wording for a statement of truth verifying a budget is set out in Practice Direction 22.)